 Ahhh Valentine’s Day.
 Since I can remember, I have not been a fan of the nauseating commercialism that surrounds the 14th of February.
 I’m fairly certain I’ve never posted anything heart-shaped on this blog!
 The boy and I have never even been on the same side of the country to actually spend it together.
 Showing love to your partner and friends on just one day of the year is, frankly, not good enough.
 As I’ve said before, I think it’s the small thoughtful gestures shown on a regular basis that are truly appreciated.

-So there will be no bouquets of roses around here on Thursday.
-But a bouquet of doughnuts?
-Well that's different!
+So there will be no bouquets of roses around here this week.
+But a bouquet of ricotta doughnuts?
+Well that’s different!
 I can almost guarantee your Valentine (or your friends) will love a homemade gift, and these ricotta doughnuts are perfect.

-They're easy to make, but super cute and delicious - just mix everything all in one bowl - no rising, rolling or proving here!
-The recipe came from fellow blogger Lara Ferroni's great book, and has made some of the lightest and fluffiest doughnuts to have ever come out of my kitchen.
+They’re easy to make, but super cute and delicious – just mix everything all in one bowl – no rising, rolling or proving here!
+The recipe came from fellow blogger Lara Ferroni’s great book.
+These ricotta doughnuts are some of the lightest and fluffiest to have ever come out of my kitchen.
 This is now my go to recipe because it’s so simple and delicious.

 The recipe itself is super versatile as well.
-I experimented with fresh raspberry in these doughnuts as an alternative to jam and I think it worked really well.
+I experimented with fresh raspberry in these ricotta doughnuts as an alternative to jam and I think it worked really well.
 I served them with a simple dusting of icing sugar but if you want to get even more fancy, try a honey and rosewater glaze.
 You could also serve these little doughnuts with white or dark chocolate dipping sauce to turn this into a decadent and romantic dessert.

 Raspberry Ricotta Doughnuts